 An Introduction to the Structural Components of Wine

 If you can, grab a bottle of wine and take a sip as we talk about each component.
-Whether or not you can articulate what you’re experiencing yet, your reaction to the wine is largely determined by the following components.
+Whether or not you can articulate what you’re experiencing, your reaction to the wine is largely determined by the following components.
+For this exercise, a red wine is better, so you can experience tannins.

 Water